Context, Judgement, Deduction: Ceci n'est pas un topos

 Elementary $2$-topoi were introduce by Weber in \cite{weber2007yoneda}, with Yoneda structures and cosmoi \cite{street1980cosmoi} in mind.
 The analogy with elementary topoi is exemplified by the prototypical example of elementary $2$-topos.

-\begin{exa}[The $2$-topos of categories] Consider the $2$-category $\mathsf{Cat}$, with some flexibility on size.
-To be more precise, $\mathsf{cat}$ is the $2$-category of (essentially) small categories, $\mathsf{Cat}$ is the $2$-category of locally small, but possibly large categories, $\mathsf{CAT}$ is the $2$-category of locally large categories.
-Then, as we have mentioned in \Cref{sliceslices}, there is an equivalence of categories - established by the Grothendieck construction - between discrete fibrations over $\mathsf{C}$ and copresheaves $\phi$ as in the diagram above.
-This is telling us that $\mathsf{Cat}$ has a classifiers of discrete fibrations, given by the copresheaf construction.
+\begin{exa}[The $2$-topos of categories] Consider the $2$-category $\catof{Cat}$, with some flexibility on size.
+To be more precise, $\catof{cat}$ is the $2$-category of (essentially) small categories, $\catof{Cat}$ is the $2$-category of locally small, but possibly large categories, $\catof{CAT}$ is the $2$-category of locally large categories.
+Then there is an equivalence of categories - established by the Grothendieck construction - between discrete fibrations over $\ctg{C}$ and copresheaves $\phi$ as in the diagram above.
+This is telling us that $\catof{Cat}$ has a classifier of discrete fibrations, given by the copresheaf construction.
 So, in a $2$-topos, discrete opfibrations play the analog of monomorphisms, and their associated prestack is representable.

 \end{exa}

 \begin{defn}[Elementary $2$-topos, very similar to {\cite[Def.
 4.10]{weber2007yoneda}}] An elementary $2$-topos is a cartesian closed $2$-category with finite limits and a classifier of discrete fibrations. \end{defn}